-12 Q-Energy Requiring NESO to check 100% of Gate 2 Evidence Changes to the Original solution were made Sustainable submitted by Users.
-The Original does not require 100% prior to the Alternative Request being Investments checks, and the level of checks is proposed to be defined presented to the Workgroup.
-Formally Ltd in the Gate 2 Criteria Methodology withdrawn 04.11.2024 13 Electricity North West Limited Clarifying the definition of embedded schemes that will follow the "Gate 2 to Whole Queue" process which appear in Elements 3 and 5.
+12 Q-Energy Sustainable Investments Ltd Requiring NESO to check 100% of Gate 2 Evidence submitted by Users.
+The Original does not require 100% checks, and the level of checks is proposed to be defined in the Gate 2 Criteria Methodology Changes to the Original solution were made prior to the Alternative Request being presented to the Workgroup.
+Formally withdrawn 04.11.2024 13 Electricity North West Limited Clarifying the definition of embedded schemes that will follow the "Gate 2 to Whole Queue" process which appear in Elements 3 and 5.
 Schemes to be defined by capacity, replacing "Relevant Small and Medium Embedded" with "Category 1 Embedded" and replace "Large" with "Category 2 Embedded".
-The Alternative Request was raised to mirror a WACM in CMP434 .
+The Alternative Request was raised to mirror a WACM in CMP434.
 It was agreed in CMP434 Workgroup discussions that changes to Section 18 in the CMP435 legal text would negate the need for an Alternative solution for CMP435.
 Formally withdrawn 04.11.2024